infiniflow/ragflow/README.md

 ## 📌 Latest Updates

-- 2024-06-14 Q&A parsing method supports PDF format file.
+- 2024-06-14 Supports PDF in the Q&A parsing method.

 - 2024-06-06 Supports [Self-RAG](https://huggingface.co/papers/2310.11511), which is enabled by default in dialog settings.
 - 2024-05-30 Integrates [BCE](https://github.com/netease-youdao/BCEmbedding) and [BGE](https://github.com/FlagOpen/FlagEmbedding) reranker models.
 - 2024-05-28 Supports LLM Baichuan and VolcanoArk.